home-assistant/home-assistant.io/source/_components/sensor.hive.markdown

 ---

-The 'hive' sensor component can expose as a sensor the current online status of your Hive Hub.
+The 'hive' sensor component can expose hive data as a sensor.

+The Hive sensor component exposes the following sensors:
+- **Hive Hub Online Status**
+- **Hive Outside Temperature**

 <p class='note'>
 Full configuration details can be found on the main [Hive component](/components/hive/) page.